damilare05/alx-pre_course/README.md

 # alx-pre_corse
-its my time to win
+its my time to win now